(CNN)Here's a look at performance enhancing drugs in sports.

 August 17, 2013 - Major League Baseball suspends Kansas City Royals Miguel Tejada for 105 games without pay for testing positive for an amphetamine.

-February 18, 2014 - Major League Baseball has dismissed its lawsuit against Anthony Bosch and Biogenesis of America.
+February 18, 2014 - A league spokesman announces that Major League Baseball has dismissed its lawsuit against Anthony Bosch and Biogenesis.